 Step 2: Write a basic overview of some of the recent economic research that has been done on this topic.
 This initial overview should be just a couple of pages and should demonstrate your basic familiarity with the topic, both the theory and the initial data work that must be done.
-(The research should be quality academic work, not from newspapers or magazines - so search EconLit not just Google.)
+(The research should be high quality academic work, not from newspapers or magazines.)